richcar58/sqlexpr-javacc/README.md

 ## Implementation and Syntax
-The [BooleanExpression](https://activemq.apache.org/components/classic/documentation/maven/apidocs/org/apache/activemq/filter/BooleanExpression.html) implementation is borrowed from [Apache ActiveMQ](https://activemq.apache.org/), though ActiveMQ-specific capabilities have been removed.
-The SqlExprParser is generated using the [JavaCC](https://javacc.github.io/javacc/) parser generator.
+SqlExprParser shamelessly borrows open source code from [Apache ActiveMQ](https://activemq.apache.org/) and the Texas Advanced Computing Center's [Tapis](https://github.com/tapis-project) project.
+In particular, implementations of ActiveMQ's [BooleanExpression](https://activemq.apache.org/components/classic/documentation/maven/apidocs/org/apache/activemq/filter/BooleanExpression.html) are used to evaluate SqlExprParser expressions.
+SqlExprParser is generated using the [JavaCC](https://javacc.github.io/javacc/) parser generator.

-The language recognized by the parser includes the following arithmetic, comparison and logical operators in order of precedence, high to low:
+SqlExprParser recognizes a language that includes the following arithmetic, comparison and logical operators in order of precedence, high to low:

 >       (unary) +, -
 >       *, /, % (mod)
 >       +, -
->       (comparison) =, >=, >, <=, <, <>, IS, LIKE, IN
+>       (comparison) =, >=, >, <=, <, <>, IS, LIKE, BETWEEN, IN
 >       NOT
 >       AND
 >       OR

 Parentheses can be used to change the default precedence.
-The parser also supports decimal, octal and hexadecimal integers, as well as floating point and exponential number formats.
+The parser supports decimal, octal and hexadecimal integers, as well as floating point and exponential number formats.
 The SQL underscore (_) and percent sign (%) wildcards are respected, though these can be escaped as shown below.

 >       // For the LIKE to evaluate to true, the value of firstName must start with "George_"
 >       "firstName LIKE 'George#_%' ESCAPE '#'";

 ## Building SqlExprParser

+Instructions assume Linux or a Unix-like operating system.

+Building SqlExprParser is a two step process, both of which are automated using Maven and the SqlExprParser pom.xml file.
+From SqlExprParser's top-level directory, simple issue this command on the command line to compile the code and package it in *target/sqlexprlib.jar*:

+>       mvn clean install

+The above Maven command will also install sqlexpr-javacc in your local Maven (~/.m2) repository.
+Compilation assumes Java 21 or above, but the compiled class files will execute on JVMs supporting Java 17 or above.

-Building SqlExprParser is a two step process.
-The first step uses JavaCC to generate parser code based on the SqlExprParser.jj language definition.
-The output of this step resides in the net.magneticpotato.sqlexpr.javacc.parser package and is saved in SqlExprParser's GitHub repository with all other source code.
-The parser code does not normally need to be regenerated, but can be if SqlExprParser.jj content or JavaCC options change.
+The first step in the build uses JavaCC to generate parser source code based on the language defined in *SqlExprParser.jj*.
+The output of this step resides in the `net.magneticpotato.sqlexpr.javacc.parser` package and is saved in SqlExprParser's GitHub repository with all other source code.
+This parser code does not normally need to be regenerated, but can be if *SqlExprParser.jj* content or the JavaCC options used to generate the code change.

+### Other Ways to Generate Parser Source Code

+If you'd like to regenerate the parser source code from within an IDE such as Eclipse or IntelliJ, run the `BuildSqlExprParser` program.
+The IDE will automatically arrange for the required dependencies to be on the Java CLASSPATH and run JavaCC.

+Alternatively, you can manually assign the dependencies from the pom.xml file to a CLASSPATH environment variable and run JavaCC from the command line.
+Below is an example of the commands needed to generate the parser source code (using dependency versions at the time of this writing).
+We assume that Java JDK and JavaCC are on the PATH and that the current directory is *sqlexpr-javacc/src/main/resources*.

+>       export CLASSPATH=<path-to-ActiveMQ>/activemq-client-6.1.6.jar:<path-to-JavaCC>/javacc.jar
+>       scripts/javacc SqlExprParser.jj